How Much Does It Cost To Travel In Alaska?

 Another area that surprises many visitors to Alaska is the cost of food.
 The cost, especially of fresh produce is quite high compared to most of the rest of the US.
 Alaska is quite far from the rest of the country and the growing season is quite short, so most things need to be trucked up here.

-Budget ($100 or less): Those camping on their trip to Alaska can spend very little if you plan to prepare all your own meals and choose cheaper to prepare meals.
+Budget ($100 or less): Those camping on their trip to Alaska can spend very little if they plan to prepare all their own meals and choose cheaper to prepare meals.
 On my recent trip, I mentioned previously we spent about $80 on groceries for the week which yielded more than enough to pull us through the entire week.

 Middle of the Road ($150-300): Grabbing fast food and meals from grocery store delis for the most part and splurging on a nice dinner.

-Splurge: ($500+): In this price range you can plan to eat out good restaurants in cities and tourist areas.
+Splurge: ($500+): In this price range you can plan to eat out at good restaurants in cities and tourist areas.